gogowenzhang/Symptoms-Checker/README.md

 #### TODO
 * For preprocessing, try n-grams.
-* Generalize the code for more common nlp problems.
+* Generalize the code for more common NLP problems.